Lethal Weapon 4: Plot

-Lorna Cole is pregnant with LAPD Sergeant Martin Riggs' baby; they are not married, but both are thinking about it.
-LAPD Sergeant Roger Murtaugh's daughter Rianne, is also pregnant.
-Due to issues with the department's insurance carrier over Riggs and Murtaugh's actions as sergeants, the Police Chief has Captain Murphy promote them to captains.
+Lorna Cole is pregnant with LAPD Sergeant Martin Riggs's baby; they are not married, but both are thinking about it.
+LAPD Sergeant Roger Murtaugh's daughter Rianne is also pregnant but will not reveal who the father is.

-The officers, along with Leo Getz, come upon a Chinese immigrant smuggling ring after running an ocean-going vessel aground, though the captain of the boat escapes.
-In the subsequent investigation, Murtaugh finds the Hong family hiding from US Immigration officers to avoid deportation.
-Murtaugh offers them shelter in his home, and their families, along with Riggs and Cole, quickly bond.
-Grandfather Hong reveals he is looking for his uncle, a skilled engraver, who had paid for their passage to the United States.
+The officers and Leo Getz come upon a Chinese immigrant smuggling ring after running an oceangoing vessel aground, though the boat's captain escapes.
+After witnessing an ICE agent callously send those found back to China, Murtaugh finds the Hong family hiding to avoid deportation.
+Murtaugh offers them shelter in his home, and their families, along with Riggs and Cole, bond.
+Grandfather Hong is looking for his uncle, a skilled engraver, who had paid for their passage to the US.
 Riggs discovers through Lorna that the father of Rianne's unborn child is Detective Lee Butters.
-The family is hiding this from Murtaugh, as he would not approve of his daughter being with a police officer.
+The family is hiding this from Murtaugh, who would not approve of his daughter being with a police officer.

 Continued investigation of the smuggling ring leads the officers to "Uncle" Benny Chan, a crime boss operating from a Chinatown restaurant.
 There, they are introduced to high-ranking Triad negotiator Wah Sing Ku.
 Chan forces them out of his restaurant when the officers show no probable cause.
-Riggs pulls the fire alarm so that the sprinklers go off, forcing all the restaurant customers to flee.
-Outside, Riggs spots the escaped ship captain and tries to give chase but fails to capture him.
-However, Ku later intercepts the captain and kills him as punishment for attracting the police's attention.
-Chan and Ku take steps to eliminate all those in on their plans.
+Riggs pulls the fire alarm so the sprinklers go off, forcing all the restaurant customers to flee.
+Outside, Riggs spots the ship captain and tries to give chase but fails to capture him.
+Ku later intercepts the captain and kills him as punishment for attracting police attention.

-Hong is able to contact his uncle, but this leads the Triads to Murtaugh's house.
-Ku and the Triad thugs kidnap the Hongs, tie up Murtaugh, his family, Riggs and Cole and set the house ablaze.
+Hong manages to contact his uncle, but this leads the Triads to Murtaugh's house.
+Ku and the Triad thugs kidnap the Hongs, tie up Murtaugh, his family, Riggs, and Cole and set the house ablaze.
 Ping, Hong's grandson, has evaded capture and helps to free the others in time.
-Though Riggs and Murtaugh chase down and kill some of the Triad members, Ku escapes.
-Ku brings Mr. Hong to his uncle at a warehouse, where he has been engraving plates for a counterfeiting operation for Ku and Chan in exchange for transit for his family.
+Though Riggs and Murtaugh chase down and kill Triad members, Ku escapes.
+He then brings Mr. Hong to his uncle at a warehouse, where he has been engraving plates for a counterfeiting operation for Ku and Chan in exchange for transit for his family.
 Ku kills Hong in front of his uncle to assure his continued work.